-Store documents and photos in iCloud.
+Store documents and desktop in iCloud.

-As of this writing, installing Sierra turns on this feature by default.
-The end effect is a users’ photos and documents formally stored on their Macs get moved to Apple’s servers – without the owners’ knowledge or consent.
+As of this writing, installing Sierra or High Sierra turns on this feature by default.
+The end result is a users’ desktop items and documents formally stored on their Macs get moved to Apple’s Cloud servers – without the owners’ knowledge or consent.
 Many of our clients are shocked to find that this is the default action.

 To prevent documents getting moved by default, users will go to System Preferences and look to see if iCloud drive is turned on.
 If so, click the Options button next to iCloud Drive and uncheck the option to store Desktop and Documents in the cloud.
 If the iCloud Drive option is not checked under the iCloud preferences there is nothing to worry about.

 Viewing how much of your Mac’s files have been moved to or live on icloud, well, that lives somewhere else on your Mac.
 To see it you’ll head under your apple menu icon in the top menu bar and select About this Mac.